e10v/tea-tasting/docs/custom-metrics.md

 ## Recommendations

-Please follow the recommendations when defining custom metrics:
+Follow these recommendations when defining custom metrics:

 - Use parameter and attribute names consistent with the ones that are already defined in **tea-tasting**.
 For example, use `pvalue` instead of `p_value` or `correction` instead of `use_continuity`.
+- End confidence interval boundary names with `"_ci_lower"` and `"_ci_upper"`.
+- During initialization, save parameter values in metric attributes using the same names.
+For example, use `self.correction = correction` instead of `self.use_continuity = correction`.
-- Use globals settings as default values for standards parameters such as `alternative` or `confidence_level`.
+- Use globals settings as default values for standard parameters, such as `alternative` or `confidence_level`.
 See the [reference](api/config.md#tea_tasting.config.config_context) for the full list of standard parameters.
-You can also define your own global parameters.
+You can also define and use your own global parameters.